 "The latest BMW 3 Series is one of the best compact executive cars money can buy."

-The BMW 3 series has been the compact executive car of choice for almost 10 years, after dominating the sector since 1975, so the latest sixth-generation model had some big boots to fill.
-That's not to say the old car was perfect, and the current 3 Series was long overdue after a series of improvements to the Audi A4 and Mercedes C-Class threatened to steal its thunder.
-The BMW design team worked hard on every aspect of the car to ensure improvement across the board and there's now a specification to suit all tastes and budget (well, for anyone with enough cash to consider buying a BMW).
-Entry-level is the ES, followed by ED, SE, Luxury, Modern and Sport, with the 4x4 xDrive finally brought to the UK, too, after years of being available in mainland Europe.
-You can get it as a stylish saloon or a more practical Touring estate.
-2013 also sees the introduction of a more spacious 3 Series GT saloon that promises to combine the sportier aspects of the saloon with the practicality of the estate.
+We don’t give away CarBuyer awards to just any car, so, as winner of the 2013 CarBuyer Best Executive Car award, you can imagine that we think that the BMW 3 Series is pretty special.
+The latest model may not look very different from the car it replaced, but it has bigger dimensions, more efficient engines and is easily the best 3 Series BMW have made yet.
+Which is a lofty statement given that the 3 Series has been the compact executive car of choice for nearly 10 years, after the series has dominated the sector since its original launch way back in 1975.
+So this sixth-generation model had some big boots to fill, which it does in spades.
+The old car wasn’t perfect, however, and the improvements ushered in with the new car were arguably long overdue, especially as some updates to the Mercedes C-Class and Audi A4 threatened to leave it lagging behind.
+The BMW design team has worked long and hard on virtually every aspect of the car to make sure it has improved across the board and it's safe to say that there's now a specification to suit all tastes and budget (well, for those with enough money to consider buying a BMW in the first place).
+The entry-level model is the ES, followed by ED, SE, Luxury, Modern and Sport, with the 4x4 xDrive finally on sale in the UK, too, after years of only being available in mainland Europe.
+The 3 Series also comes as either a stylish saloon or a more practical Touring estate.
+2013 also saw the introduction of a more spacious 3 Series GT saloon that combines the sportier aspects of the saloon with the greater practicality of the estate.

-It's always hard to follow a standard setter, but luckily the new 3 Series is as fun to drive as its predecessor, with direct steering and plenty of grip.
-The Standard Drive Performance Control gives you three driving modes to choose from – Comfort, Sport and Sport+ - while optional Sport steering and Adaptive Drive dampening sharpens up the car's responses even more.
-Of the familiar four and six-cylinder engines on offer, we’d go for the 320d 181bhp 2.0-litre diesel, which returns 61.4mpg but maintains excellent performance.
-If speed is more important, the 335i's 2.0-litre twin-turbo petrol is the engine for you, doing 0-60 in 7.5 seconds and returning 35.8mpg.
-All models come with a six-speed manual gearbox as standard, while a smooth eight-speed automatic is available as an option.
-The 3 Series xDrive was introduced in 2013 – BMW's version of Audi's quattro – and provides much better grip in wet and cold conditions without losing any of the balance or feel that BMWs are famous for.
+The 3 Series is a BMW so you’d expect nothing less than an excellent drive and that is what you get.
+While it's always difficult to follow a model that truly sets the standard, this car matches its predecessor for sheer fun behind the wheel.
+Loads of grip and direct steering keep both driver and car in control.
+The Standard Drive Performance Control offers the driver three operational modes to choose from – Comfort, Sport and Sport+ - while you can also add Sport steering and Adaptive Drive dampening as optional extras to further sharpen up the car's responses.
+The usual range of four and six-cylinder engines are on offer, and we’d recommend the 320d 181bhp 2.0-litre diesel, which returns 61.4mpg while maintaining excellent performance at the same time.
+If acceleration and speed are higher priorities, then the 335i's 3.0-litre turbo petrol is the car for you, going from 0-60mph in 5.5 seconds but still returning a not-too-shabby 35.8mpg.
+All models come fitted with a six-speed manual gearbox as standard, while a decent eight-speed automatic is also available as an option.
+The 3 Series xDrive was introduced in 2013 – BMW's equivalent of Audi's quattro four-wheel-drive – and gives much improved grip in wet and slippery conditions without losing any of the balance or feel that BMWs are famous for.